George J. Mitchell: Personal life

 Mitchell was married for 26 years until he and his wife Sally divorced in 1987.
 They are the parents of a daughter, Andrea.
-In December 1994, he married Heather MacLachlan, 35, a sports management consultant.
+In December 1994, at the age of 61, he married Heather MacLachlan, 35, a sports management consultant.
 They have a son, Andrew, and daughter, Claire, named in honor of Claire Bowes (née Gallagher) who had so inspired him when she was blinded in the Omagh bombing.

 Mitchell was diagnosed with a "small, low grade, and localized" prostate cancer in 2007.

-In August 2020, he was diagnosed with leukemia.
+In August 2020, he was diagnosed with acute leukemia, but by April 2023, he described himself as "pain-free and in remission."

-Epstein scandal
+Despite his history of affiliation with Bill Clinton, it has been acknowledged that Mitchell knew Clinton before the November 1992 U.S. Presidential election.

+Association with Jeffrey Epstein and alleged sex ring involvement

-Virginia Roberts Giuffre, a woman who has long claimed that disgraced financier and convicted sex offender Jeffrey Epstein forced her to have sex with powerful men, named Mitchell in documents unsealed on August 9, 2019 (a day before Epstein's death) by a Federal court in the Southern District of New York.
+Virginia Giuffre, a woman who had long claimed that disgraced financier and convicted sex offender Jeffrey Epstein forced her to have sex with powerful men, named Mitchell in documents unsealed on August 9, 2019 (a day before Epstein's death), by a Federal court in the Southern District of New York.
 The papers included affidavits and depositions of key witnesses in a 2015 lawsuit that Giuffre filed against Epstein and his associate Ghislaine Maxwell.
 Giuffre accused the two individuals of sex-trafficking her to high-profile individuals, including Mitchell, in the early 2000s while she was underage.
 Mitchell denied ever having met or spoken with Giuffre, and stated that he became aware of Epstein's criminal prosecution only through the media.

-On November 30, 2021, Epstein's former pilot Larry Visoski named Mitchell as one of the people he recalled flying on one of Epstein's private planes, but claimed to have never seen sexual activity nor indication that such activity had taken place.
+On November 30, 2021, Epstein's former pilot Larry Visoski alleged Mitchell was one of the people he recalled flying on one of Epstein's private planes, but claimed to have never seen sexual activity nor indication that such activity had taken place.